Magic Kingdom Secrets

 • Next to the Tomorrowland Speedway, there is a streetlamp with three large round lights.
 Twice a day – when the sun hits the right spot – the streetlamp casts a wonderful Hidden Mickey shadow.

-We hope that you found some interesting Magic Kingdom secrets to explore on your Disney World vacation.
-For more articles like “Magic Kingdom Secrets,” feel free to browse through other Magic Guides pages for more hidden secrets, including our Best Magic Kingdom Restaurants, Disney Tips and Tricks, Disney World Crowd Calendar, and Disney Travel Agents pages.
+We hope you discovered some intriguing Magic Kingdom secrets to explore during your Disney World vacation.
+For more articles like “Magic Kingdom Secrets,” feel free to browse our other Magic Guides pages, which include hidden gems such as the Best Magic Kingdom Restaurants, Disney Tips and Tricks, Disney World Crowd Calendar, and our rankings of the best Disney Travel Agencies.

 Thank you for reading our page, and we hope you have a magical Walt Disney World vacation!